magit/emacsql/README.md

 keywords and other lisp object.

 Prepared EmacSQL s-expression statements are compiled into SQL statements.
-The statement compiler is memoized so that using the same statement multiple times is fast.
+The statement compiler is memorized so that using the same statement multiple times is fast.
 To assist in this, the statement can act as a template -- using `$i1`, `$s2`, etc. -- working like the Elisp `format` function.